akrumel/f.lux/cookbook/store/simple-object-store-create.md

 > `constructor(root, state, useTransients=true)`

+The `root` parameter must be a `Property` subclass instance and the `state` must be an appropriate javascript structure for the `root` type.

 The `useTransients` default value is fine as this recipe does not depend on that feature.
-The `root` parameter must be a `Property` subclass instance and the `state` must be an appropriate javascript structure for the `root` type.

 ### `const rootShadow = store._;`

 The store's shadow state is available through the `shadow` or `_` getters.
-You can then interact with the shadow state to affect update actions and manipulate the actual state.
+You can then interact with the shadow state to generate update actions and manipulate the actual state.

 ### `console.log("Todos length: ", rootShadow.todos.length);`